MfgLabs/precepte/documentation/main.md

 All is well, but you'd really like to be able to collect insights on your code, like how fast it is.
 Of course you choose to use Précepte for that!

-Let's rewrite you code to use Précepte, and attach some metadata to it.
+Let's rewrite your code to use Précepte, and attach some metadata to it.

 ```scala
 import scala.concurrent.Future